-Upon motion duly made and seconded and motion made by Robert Tinkham, Article 38.
-Board of Health Agent, it was Unanimously Voted for the Town in accordance with Massachusetts General Laws Chapter 40 §4A, authorize the Carver Board of Health or Health Agent to enter into an intermunicipal agreement with one or more other governmental units to provide public health services which the Board of Health is authorized to perform, in accordance with an Intermunicipal Mutual Aid Agreement to be entered into between the Town and various governmental units.
+Article 38.
+To see if the Town of Carver will, in accordance with Massachusetts General Laws Chapter 40 §4A, authorize the Carver Board of Health or Health Agent to enter into an intermunicipal agreement with one or more other governmental units to provide public health services which the Board of Health is authorized to perform, in accordance with an

+Intermunicipal Mutual Aid Agreement to be entered into between the Town and various governmental units, or take any other action relative thereto.